 Since old cats are efficient predators and prey more often on rodents than younger ones, they may be especially beneficial by removing pest animals from the yards and grain stores.Source: bioone.org

 You have probably heard of a food chain.
-It defines who eats what prety type.
+It defines who eats who.
 In most cases, the smaller the individual is, the lower on the food chain it resides, unless it has a specific talent.
 For example, eagles are able to fly, humans are able to think, and cats are able to climb.
 Their impact on bird populations is something that many urban environments are coming to grips with given cats are very effective predators of native birds.
 In areas where a given prey species is less available, feral cats adapt to hunt different types of prey.

 How do cats defend themselves?

 Cats defend themselves with sharp teeth and razor sharp claws as many cat owners couch shows.
-Not only can cats defend themselves, they are excellent hunters.
+Not only can they defend themselves, they are excellent hunters.
 The ability to climb along with being fast, excellent eyesight, and excellent hunting skills are the main reason why cats are so successful in the food chain.
 These abilities make them the top ambush predator in many locations of the world.
 Cats are able to sit in silence and wait to ambush their prey.
-Cats predation on rodents is well known and not just in cartoons.
+Their predation on rodents is well known and not just in cartoons.
 Cats aren’t the only natural predators of rodents but they are the probably the best way to keep rodent populations in check.
-Many farms and food production facilities use cats to keep rodent populations down.
+Many farms and food production facilities use them to keep rodent populations down.

 What are cats worst enemies?